scrouzet/classifyEEG/README.md

 # TODO LIST:
 - example script to check that sufficient number of training example - decoding accuracy function of nb of training example
-- function to add selectivity bar on top of a decoding accuracy curve
 - decide for the label idx (1 vs 0, 1 vs -1, 1 vs 2).
 For the moment the code works only for 1vs2
 - function to plot ROC from the classif results
 - write a proper tutorial
-- integrate trial averaging (taking groups of 3 trials could allow to get 20% more accuracy \cite{Isik2013})
-- Temporal cross-decoding = neural template -> train and test on all possible combination of time-points

 ### What does multivariate analysis means?